NameQuick vs SortioNameQuick reads your files and names them.

 Choose NameQuick when…

-- You want a Mac-native workflow: Finder tags, preview, undo and repeatable folder routing.
+- You want a Mac-native workflow: Finder tags, review before applying, undo and repeatable folder routing.

 Choose Sortio when…